Mortara case: Removal

-A detail of papal carabinieri (military police) led by Marshal Pietro Lucidi and Brigadier Giuseppe Agostini arrived at the Mortara apartment in Bologna soon after sunset on 23 June 1858.
+A detail of papal carabinieri (military police), led by Marshal Pietro Lucidi and Brigadier Giuseppe Agostini, arrived at the Mortara apartment in Bologna soon after sunset on 23 June 1858.
 After asking a few questions about the family, Lucidi announced: "Signor Mortara, I am sorry to inform you that you are the victim of a betrayal", and explained that they were under orders from Feletti to remove Edgardo as he had been baptised.
 Marianna screamed hysterically, ran to Edgardo's bed and shrieked that they would have to kill her before taking him.
 Lucidi said repeatedly that he was only following Feletti's orders.
 He reported afterwards that he "would have a thousand times preferred to be exposed to much more serious dangers in performing my duties than to have to witness such a painful scene".

-Lucidi offered to let Edgardo's father accompany them to the inquisitor to discuss the matter with him – Momolo refused – then allowed Momolo to send his eldest son Riccardo to summon relatives and neighbours.
+Lucidi offered to let Edgardo's father accompany them to the inquisitor to discuss the matter with him.
+Momolo refused, but Lucidi allowed him to send his eldest son, Riccardo, to summon relatives and neighbours.
 Marianna's uncle Angelo Padovani, a prominent member of Bologna's Jewish community, concluded that their only hope was to appeal to Feletti.
 The inquisitor received Padovani and Marianna's brother-in-law Angelo Moscato at San Domenico soon after 23:00.
 Feletti said that he, like Lucidi, was merely following orders.
-He declined to reveal why it was thought that Edgardo had been baptised, saying that this was confidential.
-When the men begged him to at least give the family one last day with Edgardo, the inquisitor acquiesced on the condition that no attempt was made to spirit the child away.
-He gave Padovani a note to this effect to pass on to the marshal.
+He declined to reveal why it was thought that Edgardo had been baptised, saying that it was confidential.
+When the men begged him to at least give the family one last day with Edgardo, the inquisitor acquiesced, on the condition that no attempt was made to spirit the child away.
+He gave Padovani a note to that effect to pass on to the marshal.
 Lucidi left as ordered, leaving two men to stay in the Mortaras' bedroom and watch over Edgardo.